November 21, 2018

 CLICK HERE TO SEE A CURRENT MAP FOR INCIDENTS STATEWIDE

-Drought Declarations and Conditions – Box Elder, Wayne, Grand, Emery, Carbon, and San Juan Counties have active emergency drought declarations.
+Statewide Drought Declaration – On October 15, Governor Herbert issued an executive order declaring a State of Emergency due to statewide drought conditions.
+Box Elder, Wayne, Grand, Emery, Carbon, and San Juan Counties have active emergency drought declarations.
 Click here for current drought conditions across the State.
-Visit the Utah Department of Natural Resources website for current reservoir levels (click each graph to enlarge).

 Harmful Algal Bloom – An Algal Bloom Warning Advisory remains in effect for Utah Lake.
 Click here for more information.